tisDDM/searxng-mcp/README.md

 # SearXNG MCP Server

 A Model Context Protocol (MCP) server that enables AI assistants to perform web searches using [SearXNG](https://github.com/searxng/searxng), a privacy-respecting metasearch engine.
+Works out-of-the-box with zero additional deployment by automatically selecting a random instance from [SearX.space](https://searx.space/), while also supporting private instances with basic authentication.

 ## Features

+- **Zero-configuration setup**: Works immediately by using a random public instance from [SearX.space](https://searx.space/)
+- **Private instance support**: Connect to your own SearXNG instance with optional basic authentication
 - Perform web searches with customizable parameters
 - Support for multiple search engines
 - Privacy-focused search results
-- Optional basic authentication for SearXNG instances
 - Markdown-formatted search results
 - Sensible default values for all parameters